alstat/Bagyo.jl/docs/src/vis.md

 ```
 The plot above gives emphasis on the Philippine Area of Responsibility (PAR).
 ## Adding Best Tracks
-From the base plot, we can then add the Best Track using the `lines!` function.
+From the base plot, we can then add the Best Track data using the `lines!` function.
 ```@example abc
 using Bagyo
 using Colors